Inspiring people to practice kindness and pass it on to others

 Posted over 1 year ago by Anonymous from Somewhere

 Not long ago, I blew a tire on a busy highway, an hour drive from my home.
 I had no money to pay for help to come and did not have anything like AAA.
 I was not able to change the tire myself-not strong enough and have never done it before.
 Many, many cars drove by, as I tried to wave someone down.
 I had two of my children with me and it was a very hot day.
 I was really losing hope, when a woman pulled over.
 She was as small as I am so was not able to change the tire either-but she let me use her cell phone to call the highway patrol.
 They sent an officer to change my tire and I was able to get home.
 That woman saved me!
 I was so grateful!

-Posted 12 months ago by Gail Coleman from Iowa
+Posted about 1 year ago by Gail Coleman from Iowa

 Awesome idea!
 But to all, please remember to be cautious.
 A family friend of ours was struck by a moving vehicle on the highway when he was trying to help someone in need on the side of the road.
 Remember to put your hazard lights on and remain cautious of other drivers.
 You may also run a risk if it is night time.
 I obviously don't want to deter anyone from helping another person in need but just be careful of strangers.

 Posted 5 months ago by Ariel from Wisconsin

 If someones car is broken down, you should hep them because if they need to go to work and their job is on the line because he or she has always been late, you should help them in any kind of way you can.

 Posted 4 months ago by Joseph Ted from Echo Lake